RoryThomas16/Cardiff-Housing-Price-Predictor/README.md

 - The Web Scraping is basically sifting through historical house price data and putting this into a useable format.
 - The Machine Learning is basically taking the house price data (along with # of Bedrooms, # of Bathrooms, Property Type (e.g., terraced, semi-detached), and Date) and predicts what the house price will be in 'N' years.
+- A Streamlit UI is provided to allow the user to input the data and get a prediction, with an offline iteration using TKinter also available.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>